 He has recently published a two-volume study on the “Persian Avaz” in collaboration with Master Mohammad Reza Shajarian and Professor Robert Simms.

 Hamin Honari, tombak

-Hamin Honari is a Iranian-Canadian hand drummer who has specialized on the Iranian hand drum, Tombak.
+Hamin Honari is an Iranian-Canadian hand drummer who has specialized on the Persian hand drums Tombak & Daf.
 He has focused on adapting his drumming style and technique to accommodate many different genres of music.
-He is the artistic director for the Vashaan Ensemble and and has performed with many amazing musicians and singers such as Juno-award-winning Gordon Grdina, Salar Aghili, Parissa, Hossein Omoumi, Hossein Behroozinia, Saeed Farajpouri, and Itamar Erez.
-Hamin lives in Vancouver, BC where he is actively teaching and performing Persian and middle-eastern hand drums at the VSO School of Music.
+He has performed with the Dastan Ensemble, one of Iran’s most well-known Persian classical music ensembles and has accompanied many amazing musicians and singers such as Salar Aghili, Parissa, Hossein Omoumi, Hossein Behroozinia, Saeed Farajpouri, and Itamar Erez.
+Hamin has been teaching for over 10 years and is working on creating his own courses for Tombak and Daf.